This post discusses how to create an effective home gym on a budget.

 When starting any routine, the first step is to define your fitness goals.
 This matters because it gives you a clear starting point.

-From there, you can start shaping a routine that actually fits your needs.
+From there, you can start shaping a routine that actually fits your objectives.

 Think about questions like: Do I want to build muscle, increase mobility, lose weight, or boost my cardio?
 What kind of space do I have to train in?
 Do I need any equipment to make it work?